 When I think of storytelling, a familiar image creeps into my mind: an elder with the strength of several generations.
-Eyes covered with glasses slightly tilted off the nose, he or she nodding slowly to the beat of a rocking chair.
-Their hands or knees are stiff with arthritis so it is rubbed continuously as the history of whatever crawls out of their mouth.
-And when it does, the ears jump with excitement, wondering how a single individual can be so vivid with detail.
+Eyes covered with glasses slightly tilted off the nose, they nod slowly to the beat of a rocking chair.
+Their hands and knees are stiff with arthritis so it is rubbed continuously as the history of whatever crawls out of their mouth.
+And when it does, our ears jump with excitement, wondering how a single individual can be so vivid with detail.
 The story is told from somewhere down south under the roof of an inherited home, one passed down from generation to generation.
-A place where even the oldest relative once had his/her diapers changed, a place to always come back to and to always call home.
-This is a house on the countryside or perhaps a peaceful place in the city.
+A place where even the oldest relative once had his/her diapers changed, a place to always come back to and call home.
+A house in the countryside or a peaceful place in the city.

-As I remember it, I was one day standing under a foyer at the Veterans Hospital waiting for my husband.
+As I remember I was one day standing under a foyer at the Veterans Hospital waiting for my husband.
+Moshe.
 It was raining out so I was careful to keep under the hood of the building.
 An elderly white man came walking out of the building.
-His back slightly hunched as he glided from one step to the next.
+His back was slightly hunched as he glided from one step to the next.
 “Is it still raining?” he asked, more so to the air than anyone in particular.
-“Yep”, I said looking into the sky.
+“Yep,” I said looking into the sky.
 As he walked away, muttering a phrase under his breath I’d never heard but cannot remember accurately enough to share, I wondered about his youth and about how he would compare today’s world to the one he grew up in.
 Did he think the direction of things had bettered or worsened?
-I wondered, as I do always.
+I wondered.